OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 The `Fetcher` class is responsible for making the request to the API endpoint and providing the output.

-It will receive the Query Parameters, and it will return the output while leveraging the pydantic model schemas.
+It will receive the query parameters, and it will return the output while leveraging the pydantic model schemas.

 For the `EquityHistorical` example, this would look like the following: